 This unit requires serious scouting and serious hunting.
-In 2019, we were 16 guide days and 20-30 gallons of aviation fuel in before locating the top rams.
-Hunters need to be prepared for a long duration backpack hunt, if they want the best the unit can offer.
+In 2019, we were 16 guide/scouting days in before locating the top rams and harvesting one.
+Hunters need to be prepared for a long duration backpack hunt, if you want a chance at the older rams.
 The unit overlaps with the G6 goat unit where we also do a lot of guiding.
-Logistically, it is time consuming and physical to jump around drainages, so you need to key in on the sheep during the pre-season if possible.
-This is why immature rams get harvested here.
-Hunters get back into one of the holes and shoot the best ram within that vicinity, instead of focusing on the broader unit.
+Logistically, it is time consuming and physical to jump around drainages, so you need to key in on the sheep during the pre-season.
+This is why many immature rams get harvested here.
+Hunters get back into one of the drainages and shoot the best ram within that vicinity, instead of focusing on the broader unit.
 It’s easy to say you won’t do the same, until you’re up in the rough stuff.

 Sheep density is low in unforgiving country.
 The rams spend Winter and early Spring in the lower areas, in-view of Vail.
 However, don’t let this trick you into thinking they will be there during hunting season.